PERIODONTAL TREATMENT

 Treatment

 Treatment basically involves removing these bacterial plaque and calculus from the tooth surfaces below the gum level, using professional scraping instruments (also referred as deep cleaning).
-Local anaesthetics is usually given to alleviate the discomfort.
+Local anaesthetics is usually given to alleviate the discomfort., especially if you have sensitive teeth.

 Regular dental visits and home care with brushing and flossing are essential to help keep periodontal disease from becoming more serious or recurring.
 Other means of cleaning between your teeth with interproximal brushes and the use of mouth rinses may also be recommended.